Satellite Scenario Key Concepts

 The remaining two elements are:

-Argument of periapsis (ω) — Orientation of the ellipse in the orbital plane, as an angle measured from the ascending node to the periapsis in the range [0,360).
+Argument of periapsis (ω) — The orientation of the ellipse in the orbital plane, as an angle measured from the ascending node to the periapsis in the range [0, 360).

-True Anomaly (v) — Position of the orbiting body along the ellipse at a specific time.
-The position of the satellite on the path is measured counterclockwise from the periapsis and is called the true anomaly, ν, in the range [0,360).
+True Anomaly (v) — The position of the orbiting body along the ellipse at a specific time.
+The position of the satellite on the path is measured counterclockwise from the periapsis and is called the true anomaly, ν, in the range [0, 360).

 Two Line Element (TLE) Files

 A TLE set is a data format encoding a list of orbital elements of an Earth orbiting object for a given point in time, the epoch.
 Orbital element parameters can be encoded as text in a variety of formats.
-The most common format is the NASA/NORAD TLE format.
-In this format, each satellite has three lines: the first line contains the name of the satellite, and the next two lines are the standard two lines of elements.
+The most common format is the National Aeronautics and Space Administration (NASA) or North American Aerospace Defense Command (NORAD) TLE format.
+In this format, each satellite has three rows: the first row contains the name of the satellite, and the next two rows are the standard TLE.